 then Addition and Subtraction), so that math problems could

-be entered into the calculator exactly as they were written on paper.
+be entered into the calculator exactly as they would be written on paper.

 For example, to solve √4x(2+3) on the Mathatron, one

 [√] 4 [X] [(] 2 [+] 3 [)] [=]

 and what would be printed on the tape would be:

 √ 4 X ( 2 + 3 ) = 4.472136